 My main research interest is people's descriptions and accounts of experiencing racism, and the use of discursive psychology and its allied research methods such as conversation analysis and ethnomethodology.

-I mostly examine naturalistic interactions, such as broadcasted interviews, online forum posts and telephone calls made to the police.
+I mostly examine naturalistic interactions, such as broadcasted interviews and online forum posts.

 Xie, Y. (2018, December).
 'Book Review: A Transdiagnostic Approach to CBT using Method of Levels Therapy By Warren Mansell, Timothy A. Carey, and Sara J. Tai'.
 PSYPAG Quarterly, 109, 50-51.
 ISSN: 1746-6016. http://www.psypag.co.uk/wp-content/uploads/2018/12/Quarterly-December-2018.pdf